The 4 Types of Analytics Shaping Location Data Today

-A year later and organizations are just beginning to realize that data doesn’t heed artifical buondaries, everything is related to everything else, relationships change from place to place, and movement matters.
+A year later and organizations are just beginning to realize that data doesn't heed artifical boundaries everything is related to everything else relationships change from place to place and movement matters.

 But the delay in getting on the location data train is understandable.
-In a short period of time, businesses have had to adapt and naviagate on an unfamiliar and slightly non-traditional commerce terrain.
-The integration of new digital infrastructure, like the Internet of Things, machine learning, artificial intelligence, big data, and predictive analytics, in consumer products has become ubiquitous and essential for all competitive businesses.
+In a short period of time businesses have had to adapt and navigate on an unfamiliar and slightly non-traditional commerce terrain.
+The integration of new digital infrastructure like the Internet of Things machine learning artificial intelligence big data and predictive analytics in consumer products has become ubiquitous and essential for all competitive businesses.
 A very foundational component to these various technological evolutions is location data.
-And fundamental to using location data for business optimization, and improving the decision making process, is applying analytic methods.
+And fundamental to using location data for business optimization and improving the decision making process is applying analytic methods.

 The 4 Types of Analytics